 John Foy & Associates can help you.
-We have been helping injury victims for more than 20 years, and we have built up a reputation as one of the most trusted and capable law firms in the state.
+Our Norcross personal injury attorneys have been helping injury victims for more than 20 years, and we have built up a reputation as one of the most trusted and capable law firms in the state.
 When you contact us, we will offer you a detailed, in-person consultation on your case, where we can answer your legal questions and help you understand your options.
 Let us show you what we can do for you.
 Call John Foy & Associates at 404-400-4000 and get your FREE consultation today.

 The Two Things to Do after Any Injury in Norcross